 FHFA published a final rule establishing a new enterprise regulatory capital framework for the GSEs in December 2020.
 FHFA published a final rule amending the enterprise regulatory capital framework in March 2022.
 We refer to the rule's requirements, as amended, as the "enterprise regulatory capital framework."
 The enterprise regulatory capital framework establishes new supplemental leverage and risk-based capital requirements for the GSEs.
 Under the leverage capital requirements, we must maintain a tier 1 capital ratio of 2.5% of adjusted total assets.
 Under the risk-based capital requirements, we must maintain minimum common equity tier 1 capital, tier 1 capital, and adjusted total capital ratios of 4.5%, 6%, and 8%, respectively, of risk-weighted assets.
-For more information on the enterprise regulatory capital framework, see "Business-Legislation and Regulation-GSE-Focused Matters-Capital" in our 2021 Form 10-K and "Legislation and Regulation-Final Rule Amending the Enterprise Regulatory Capital Framework" in this report.
+For more information on the enterprise regulatory capital framework, see "Business-Legislation and Regulation-GSE-Focused Matters-Capital" in our 2021 Form 10-K, "Legislation and Regulation-Final Rule Amending the Enterprise Regulatory Capital Framework" in our First Quarter 2022 Form 10-Q and the discussion of amendments to the enterprise regulatory capital framework in "Legislation and Regulation" in this report.
 The enterprise regulatory capital framework requires substantially higher levels of capital than the previously applicable statutory minimum capital requirement.